 Employers can take advantage of this boom by finding low-cost, high-value opportunities to care for employees extended fur families in this way.

 2. Pet care is expensive

 Pets are family — which means we’re willing to pay for all kinds of things they need.
 Disposable income is increasingly shifted toward pet nutrition and healthcare.
-In 2020, a projected $99 billion will be spent on our pets - almost double the amount from ten years.
+In 2020, over $95 billion was spent on our pets - almost double the amount from ten years ago.

 Where’s it all going?
 Here’s a quick breakdown of the 2019 pet spend in four major categories…